SunnyChaturvedi/InnovationLabProject-CS299-/README.md

 To run locally -
-1. put all files in a folder
+1. first put all files in a folder

 2. run commands (in python)